 In compliance with legislation, Colorado joined the PARCC consortia as a governing member in August 2012.
-PARCC is a multi-state assessment consortium that is developing shared English language arts (ELA) and mathematics assessments.
-About 12 states participate in the consortium.
-As a governing member, Colorado is committed to relying on the PARCC assessment system.
-PARCC has ELA assessments in grades 3-11 and mathematics assessments in grades 3-8 with three high school assessments.
-PARCC has developed college- and career-ready determinations that will be based on the assessments given in 11th grade.
+PARCC is a multi-state assessment consortium that is developing shared English language arts/literacy (ELA/L) and mathematics assessments.
+About 10 states participate in the consortium.
+As a governing member, Colorado is committed to relying on the PARCC assessment system for grades 3-9.

 - Text to Speech Functionality PDF PPT

 DACs must submit the Post Test Certification form after all materials from the administration have been returned.
 (If testing all online, there are no materials to return.)

 Guidance on processes for the Spring 2015 administration of the PBA and EOY are below.
 DACs must submit the Post Test Certification form after the PBA and after the EOY administrations.

 - Closing Out Test Sessions (Avocet)